Specific object formatting

 - Select the stencil to reveal the Chart Style section of the Format Panel.

-- Pick the visualization that best suits your data, no matter which stencil you originally chose, from the Chart type options.
+- Use the pop-up toolbar or the Format Panel to pick the chart type that best suits your data, no matter which stencil you originally chose, from the Chart type options.

 - Depending on the Chart type you can customize a range of options including: